We're talking about account in Google Analytics today.

 I recommend having a separate account for each business unit.
 Avoid having multiple unrelated businesses under the same account.

 It is also at the account level that you assign access to your team members, set up admin access, and more.

 Beginner.
-This video is a basic run through of setting up an account in Google Analytics.
+This video is a basic run-through of setting up an account in Google Analytics.

 - Knowing your account number.
 It is denoted by the alphabets “UA”, dash “-“, and then followed by a series of numeric values.
-You can find this number by viewing the source code in your website.
+You can find this number by viewing the source code on your website.